rmbolger/Posh-ACME.Deploy/docs/index.md

 `Submit-Renewal` only returns a certificate object when it successfully renews the certificate.
 So you generally run it 1-2 times per day and it doesn't do anything until the renewal window has been reached.
 The `-RemoveOldCert` parameter will delete the previous certificate from the Windows certificate store after it successfully imports and configures the new one.

 The rest of the functions in this module work very similarly.
 Check the associated parameters using `Get-Help <function>` for details.
-If you forget which functions are available, you can list them with `Get-Command -Module Posh-ACME.Deploy`.
+Additional documentation can be found [here](https://docs.dvolve.net/Posh-ACME.Deploy/)

 ## Requirements and Platform Support